ObjectAlchemist/OOExamples/README.md

 # OOExamples

 ## Description
-This repository contains examples that show how to use objects of the OOSwift repositories (OOBase, OOFoundation, OOUIKit, ...).
+This repository contains examples that show how to implement object oriented.
+For that it uses the OOSwift object libraries (OOBase, OOFoundation, OOUIKit, ...)

 ## Object orientation
 All objects follow these rules: